-How does a Roth IRA work?
+How do Roth IRAs work?

 You can make contributions to your Roth IRA all at once or through multiple deposits over the course of the year.
 If you opt for the latter route, set up automatic contributions to ensure you’re putting money into the account on a regular basis.
-Keep in mind that contributions made through next year’s tax deadline count toward the current year’s contribution.
+Keep in mind that contributions made through next year’s tax deadline count toward this year’s contribution.